 This brings us to the real, root causes of bicep tendonitis – the causes you will have to address if you want to see results, and not end up like the frustrated symptom-treater at the beginning of this article.

-There are 3 main causes we are going to focus on: scapulohumeral rhythm, poor posture, and scapular winging.
+There are 3 main causes we are going to focus on: scapulohumeral rhythm, poor posture, and rotator cuff dysfunction.